 Our collective consists of parents, group facilitators, doulas, holistic health educators, herbalists, body workers and more with a passion for nourishing new families.
 How?

-We host a weekly gathering at the Learning Gardens Lab in SE Portland to bring the community together.
+1. We host a weekly gathering at Green Thumb in SE Portland to bring the community together.

 Partum, the act of giving birth, is a powerful rite of passage and a potent time of initiation into the role as parent; we aim to honor the transition into parenthood and assist the integration of our new roles through community, education, and earth connection.